alshamsi762/ClifHanger/README.md

 Attacking or using special items after moving is allowed but not required.

 A player can’t end their turn without moving first.
-Each player has 100 HP to start with.
+Each player has 100 HP (health points) to start with.
-Each attack or special item damages players differently.
+Each attack or special item injures players differently.
-Players can also use potions to heal.
+Players can also use potions to heal or gain HP.
-A player dies if they get pushed off the stage.
+A player dies if they get pushed off the stage, or lose all of their health points.
 Each player can only have 6 offensive and 6 defensive items.
 Players can only use the item on top of their items’ queue.
 10 items are dropped at the beginning of the game.
 A new item is dropped after every full turn.
 The outer layer of tiles is dropped after a certain number of turns to make the stage smaller for more action!

-Keyboard controls:
+Keyboard controls for gameplay:

 A: Left